 “One sidewalk cafe coming right up!” and off they go, bumping over the cobblestone streets of Rome.
-Imagine them: she choosing to experience a life she has, up to now, only dreamed of, temporarily abandoning her responsibilities.
-And he playing the role of modern day knight, on a Vespa.
+Imagine them: she chooses to abandon her responsibilities to experience a life she has, up to now, only dreamed of, while he plays the role of modern-day knight, on a Vespa.

-She sits in front, laughing and smiling broadly, the wind in her face, as he points out the ancient monuments and tourist attractions.
-He takes her to the Colosseum and then Rocca’s, a cafe near the Pantheon, the first stop in fulfilling her fantasies of having an adventure.
+She sits in front, laughing. the wind in her face, as he points out ancient monuments and tourist attractions.
+He takes her to the Colosseum and then Rocca’s, a cafe near the Pantheon, the first stop in fulfilling her fantasy adventure.

 Cliche?
 Of course.
 Wishful thinking?
 Obviously.
 And we all know how that film goes.